ashhhlynn/recipe-manager/README.md

 - Users can write recipe reviews and rate recipes.

-- Users can store recipes under a personal favorites list.
+- Users can store and remove recipes under a personal favorites list.

 ## Tech Stack